Save Our Park. The Time is Now!

 • The park at 2008 Murray Road should be maintained as a park so that Sooke residents can continue to enjoy these benefits for time immemorial.

 • Sooke’s OCP is our community planning roadmap, created to guide the intentional growth of businesses and industries, and ensure that safeguards are in place to protect our agricultural lands, parks, and other public spaces from the impacts of growth.
+The OCP does not support this rezoning and is clear that the town centre needs more parks, not less.

 • The District of Sooke has provided a property tax exemption to the Service Club that stewards the park every year since the District incorporated in 1999 because the land is designated as a park and presumably because the District expected the Service Club to preserve, maintain, and improve the space as a community amenity.